fatherxtreme123/Secure.Password.Generator/README.md

 - Option for random password length.

 ### Password Management
-- Save generated passwords with associated usernames and categories.
+- Save generated passwords .
-- View password strength indicators and receive suggestions for improving security.
 - Copy passwords to the clipboard for easy use in other applications.
 - Save passwords to text files for future reference.